XplorodoX/SimulationAndModelling2Project/Database/README.md

 ## Structure

-- **DBAbfrage.java** – Java program for reading time series data and performing simple queries.
+- **DBRequest.java** – Java program for reading time series data and performing simple queries.
 - **DockerFile/** – `docker-compose.yml` to start a local PostgreSQL database and run the import script.
 - **Python/** – Python scripts and Dockerfile used for CSV import.
 - **jar/** – Contains the PostgreSQL JDBC driver JAR required for the Java programs.